MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/recover-from-golden-gmsa-attack.md

 In case of compromise, this setting can reduce the next rolling time.

-It will reduce the theoretical number of gMSA to be recreated between the date of the restored backup and the end of the database exposure, or at least, the risk window duration until these gMSA rolls, if you stick with the **Case 1**.
+It will reduce the theoretical number of gMSA to be recreated between the date of the restored backup and the end of the database exposure, or at least, the risk window duration until these gMSAs roll, if you stick with **Case 1**.

 Here's an example scenario: